Cause-Effect-Pedals/FET-Dream/README.md

 # FET-Dream
 Licensed under: **CC BY-NC-SA 4.0**.
 Please see: [the link to creative commons license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)

-**NOT FOR COMMERCIAL USE** If you want to do a large run or sell a derivative of the FET Dream you need to approach us to license it for that purpose.
+TL;DR: **NOT FOR COMMERCIAL USE** If you want to do a large run or sell a derivative of the FET Dream you need to approach us to license it for that purpose.

 The FET Dream was a smooth distortion pedal borne out of the love of Dumble amplifier tone.
 This repository has all the electronic design files and information about how the jFETs were selected and tuned.
 A PDF version of the schematic is on the top level.
 The README in the Design_Files explains a bit about the FET selection and tuning.
 ExpressPCB custom elements are provided in a separate directory.